 In a perfect world you would want the temperature between 195 and 205 degrees but since we are talking about brewing coffee while traveling i.e. on a plane or in a hotel than, I have found this is next to impossible to get.

-There really isn’t any need to further explain what it does however, for this type of person I would recommend getting the Bonavita Mini Kettle as its light and sturdy enough to travel with and is perfect for trips or small kitchens.
+Therefore, I would recommend getting the Bonavita Mini Kettle as its light and sturdy enough to travel with and is perfect for trips or small kitchens.

 Most people have there favorite ceramic coffee mug that they use at home..
 Don’t bring it!
 They usually are too heavy and too delicate to carry with you.
 You also won’t have a lid and the coffee will get could fast.